bradjrenshaw/say-the-spire/README.md

 The virtual input setting allows you to play the game using a keyboard and will provide some future functionality (for both keyboard and controllers) yet to be implemented.
 Virtual input defaults to enabled, so keyboard support should work as soon as you launch the game for the first time.
 If you are upgrading from a previous version of Say the Spire, or if you want to disable virtual input, you can modify settings.ini.
 Set the virtual_input setting to true or false if you want it enabled or disabled respectively.
 Note that keyboard input will not work with virtual input disabled (it will use the game's existing limited keyboard support).

+Virtual Input works by emulating a gamepad.
+For example, hitting proceed (e by default) corresponds to hitting y or triangle on a gamepad.

 Keyboard remappings can currently be modified by editing input.json.
 A better method for remapping is being worked on.

 ### The Map